kant/watson-deep-learning-tensorflow-lite/README.md

+# WORK IN PROGRESS
+## Please re-visit soon for the completed code pattern

 # Deploying Watson Deep Learning Models to Edge Devices

 This project includes sample code how to train a model with [TensorFlow](https://www.tensorflow.org/) and the [Deep Learning service](https://www.ibm.com/blogs/watson/2018/03/deep-learning-service-ibm-makes-advanced-ai-accessible-users-everywhere/) within Watson Studio and how to deploy and access the model on iOS devices.